But is one better than the other? Are the optimization processes for both similar? What about A/B testing?

 - Be sure to connect Facebook ads to Google Analytics so you can measure the impact on on-site metrics.

-- Get the basics of optimizing your targeting and ad design right before trying more advanced optimization tactics.
+- Master the basics of optimizing your targeting and ad design before trying more advanced optimization tactics.

 - A/B testing can get complicated quickly on Facebook, so be organized from the beginning.